SovereignCloudStack/standards/Design-Docs/Cluster-GitOps.md

 ## Open questions

 * Can this be integrated into capo or do we really need to create a loop around it?

+* On errors in this loop, we would move to the next cluster.
+However, how do we handle error reporting?
+  How do we avoid that Operators would need to log in to get capo logs?

 * Can we integrate this with the helm charts work?